 The Downsides of Using Social Media in HOAs

 Social media has revolutionized the way we communicate with each other.
-And while this can be a good thing, social media has its pitfalls, too.
+While this can be a good thing, social media has its pitfalls, too.
 Be mindful of these cons when you use social media in HOAs:

 1. Convenient to a Fault